kai-niemi/data-loader/README.md

 ## Generate Configuration

-To create a configuration YAML file, you can either copy and modify a [template](template/) file or generate one from an existing database schema.
+To create a configuration YAML file, you can either copy and modify a [template](template/) file, or generate one from an existing database schema.
 The generated files can be further fine-tuned to use proper randomization functions and more.